 Reconnecting communities and collections

-Museums around the world care for objects missing crucial details about knowledge related to their creation and use.
-The British Museum stewards over eight million objects, and their preservation and future care depends on an ever-deepening understanding of them by providing access for source communities and strengthening knowledge networks.
+Museums around the world care for objects but sometimes miss crucial details about knowledge related to their creation and use.
+The British Museum stewards over eight million objects, and their preservation and future care depends on an ever-deepening understanding of them by strengthening knowledge networks.
 For example, an EMKP-supported project identified the likely maker of a Cambodian mouth harp that was donated to the British Museum which, for decades, had no name associated with it.

 The Endangered Material Knowledge Programme was established in 2018 with funding from Arcadia — a charitable fund of Lisbet Rausing and Peter Baldwin.
 Thanks to renewal funding by Arcadia in 2020 — the single largest grant in over a decade for a British Museum programme — EMKP activities and initiatives have been extended.